GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorted_courseware.rst

 .. note:: You can delete a content group only if it is not in use in any course unit.
 To delete a content group that is currently in use, you must first remove it from any course unit visibility settings that use the content group.
-For information on seeing which units use a content group, see :ref:`View Usage of a Content Group`.
+For information about seeing which units use a content group, see :ref:`View Usage of a Content Group`.

 #.
 In Studio, select **Settings**, then select **Group Configurations**.